SomeWeekendReading/someweekendreading.github.io/_posts/2022-01-06-really-long-covid.md

 The study goes on to do a lot more stuff; indeed this is only about the first half of the paper.
-- They noted the 42 coronavirus VIP genes are enriched for features known to interact with viruses (and even coronivirses specifically), which gives us some confidence in the correctness of the analysis.
+- They noted the 42 coronavirus VIP genes are enriched for features known to interact with viruses (and even coronivirses specifically) according to the Gene Ontology.
+This gives us some confidence in the correctness of the analysis.
 - Interestingly, some of the 42 genes are druggable, which is a starting point for future antiviral drug research.
   - Four of them (SMAD3, IMPDH2, PPIB, and GPX1) are the targets of 11 existing drugs
     currently being investigated for coronavirus therapy, so that's a good thing to keep doing.
-  - Five more of them are targeted by multiple drugs for other diseases, so they ought to be investiaged for repurposing for COVID-19.
+  - Five more of them are targeted by multiple drugs for other diseases, so they ought to be investigated for repurposing against COVID-19.
   - An additional six genes are part of the "druggable genome" <sup id="fn13a">[[13]](#fn13)</sup>, so we could perhaps find new therapeutic molecules there.